Inuktitut Legacy Fonts:

 As in Prosyl, keys shown as a gray box with raised dot are the long-vowel marks.

 I’ve never found anything written in Naamajut, but it must have been pretty common at one time.
-It’s one of the three non-Unicode options available at the Living Dictionary—a legacy in its own right.
+It was one of the three non-Unicode options available at the

 No, you’re not seeing double.
 The Naamajut font had two parallel sets of characters that both match the Unicode ᖏ (ngi) series.
 Since I’ve never seen the font in action, I don’t know whether this was Naamajut’s version of the double consonant ᙱ (nngi) or some other letter entirely.
 The ᙱ series doesn’t exist in its own right, though the syllable-final ᖖ does.
 So the series could have been made either by attaching ᖖ to ᒋ, or, Prosyl-style, by combining ᓐ with ᖏ to make ᓐᖏ.